Aliases for JAK2 Gene

 GeneCards Summary for JAK2 Gene

 JAK2 (Janus Kinase 2) is a Protein Coding gene.
-Diseases associated with JAK2 include Polycythemia Vera, Somatic and Thrombocythemia 3.
-Among its related pathways are Immune response_IL-12 signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with JAK2 include Polycythemia Vera and Thrombocythemia 3.
+Among its related pathways are IL-6 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is JAK3.

 JAKs (or Janus kinases) are a family of tyrosine kinases that are associated with cytokine receptors.
 Upon receptor activation JAKs phosphorylate the transcription factors known as STATs and initiate the JAK-STAT signaling pathway.
 Four JAK family members have been identified.